Walk 23 – River Ayr Way (Ayr Harbour to Auchincruive) – 5.6 miles

 The download/follow button on this post contains an affiliate link from which I make a small commission.
 More info in the Privacy Policy – linked in footer.

+The town of Ayr has a train station, located approx 1 mile away from the walk start point.
 There are buses between Auchincruive and Ayr – the bus stop is on B743, 0.8 miles NW of Oswald’s Bridge.
-Parking available close to the start point in Queens Terrace Lane car park, outside Horizon Hotel, Ayr (KA7 1DT).
-Ayr Bus Station is 0.4 miles away and Ayr Train Station is 1 mile away.
+Car parking available close to the start point on Ayr Esplanade (free) or in Queens Terrace Lane car park, outside Horizon Hotel, Ayr, KA7 1DT (free but limited time Mon-Fri, fine all day at weekends).
 At Auchincruive there are a few parking spots around about Oswald’s Bridge, just small lay-bys.
 There is also a small car park a little off-route at this office building (always quiet at weekends).

 Route map - Ayr to Auchincruive